Yutong-Ye/Wish-to-Visit/README.md

 -   User Authentication: Secure login and registration functionality to protect user accounts.
 -   Wishlist Management: Users can create, view, and delete wishes, making it easy to keep track of their goals and aspirations.
 -   Country Information: Provides users with information about various countries, enriching their wishlist experience.
+-   Interests Management: Users can add their interests on their account that are then displayed and can be edited.

 ## Technologies Used